whatisjasongoldstein/beagle/README.md

 Because everything here is just Python, there's no reason you can't make, for example, database calls in your index or custom commands.

 ## Deployment

 Point nginx at your `dist` folder.

 I have some ideas about github pages but haven't tested them yet.

+I bet you could even write a command that rsync'd the dist folder to a remote server, and not even need to have your repo live on the box.

-Never expose your Python code to the outside world.
-That would be bad.
+As you know, never expose your Python code to the outside world.

 ### I still don't get why this is a thing